nilsanderselde/funetik-ingglish/readme.md

 ## Intrudukšin *(Introduction)*

-Aftør studéing Spaniš, Rušin, and Finiš, I cám tú réilíz just haú komplikátid and caúntørintúitiv aúr alfibet and speling sistim for Umerikin Ingliš iz.
+Aftør studéing Spaniš, Rušin, and Finiš, I cám tú réilíz just haú komplikátid and caúntørintúitiv aúr alfibit and speling sistim for Umerikin Ingliš iz.

 >*After studying Spanish, Russian, and Finnish, I came to realize just how complicated and counterintuitive our alphabet and spelling system for American English is.*